norlab-ulaval/libpointmatcher/doc/CompilationMac.md

 |libnabo        | [from source](https://github.com/ethz-asl/libnabo)       |
 |libpointmatcher| [from source](https://github.com/ethz-asl/libpointmatcher) |

+__Note:__ Other versions will most probably work but you'll have to try yourself to know for sure.

 The rest of this tutorial will guide you through the different requirements step by step.

 ### Some Basic Requirements